olimsaidov/research/evolution-analysis/2-business-problems-and-solutions/operational-challenges.md

 ## Introduction

-The operational challenges encountered during the Jarima platform's rapid growth from 33,383 violations in 2019 to 437,668 violations in 2023 required sophisticated management approaches that balanced cost efficiency, quality maintenance, and fraud prevention while scaling infrastructure and operations to handle exponential growth.
+The operational challenges encountered during the E-Jarima platform's rapid growth from 33,383 violations in 2019 to 437,668 violations in 2023 required sophisticated management approaches that balanced cost efficiency, quality maintenance, and fraud prevention while scaling infrastructure and operations to handle exponential growth.
 These challenges encompassed storage management, fraud detection, user support scaling, and maintaining service quality during periods of dramatic expansion.

 The operational solutions developed demonstrate how systematic approaches to capacity planning, quality assurance, and risk management can maintain service excellence while accommodating unprecedented growth in civic technology applications.